rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-07-20-team-twitches-spreads-the-magic.md

 Like always, Albus Dumbledore has exactly the right words:

 ### *“Let us step into the night and pursue that flighty temptress, adventure.”*

+<font color="red"><small>Disclaimer: A special thanks to JK Rowling, and Khaled Hosseini for being amazing writers and providing us with quotes that we'll carry with us till the end of time.</small></font>